-Vynova supplies sodium hypochlorite from its site in Tessenderlo (Belgium) as well as from the affiliated site of Potasse et Produits Chimiques (PPC) in Thann (France), both of which operate state-of-the-art membrane electrolysis facilities.
+At Vynova, we produce sodium hypochlorite at our site in Tessenderlo (Belgium) and at our affiliated site in Thann (France), both of which operate state-of-the-art membrane electrolysis facilities.

 Product portfolio that includes both a standard grade and a high-quality variant supplied in two different concentrations of active chlorine (13% and 15%).

 Major European producer of the two key ingredients that are required for the production of bleach.